crisbee/IntroToDataPowerOnDockerLab/README.md

 -p 9090:9090      -This maps port 9090 of the container to port 9090 of your host OS.
 ibmcom/datapower:2018.4.1     -This specifies that we want to run the container named "datapower" from the "/ibmcom" repository.
 Specifically the "2018.4.1" version.

 >Note: Another thing to note is that docker downloaded the container image.
-If looks to see if you have the image locally first, then downlaods it if it is not present.
+If looks to see if you have the image locally first, then downloads it if it is not present.
 Once it has the image, it creates a container based on the image.
-That image can be used over and over again to create conainers.
-Think of it like a teamplate.
+That image can be used over and over again to create containers.
+Think of it like a template.

 ### Using your new DataPower container
 DataPower is running and now you want to configure it to do something!
 This lab is not meant to teach DataPower configurations, so we will keep it simple.
 We will log in, make some basic configurations, and then export the configuration.

-In you terminal, log into the runnign DataPower.
-The login promp should be present already since you started the container.
-The super secret default user is "admin" and the super secret default passord is.... "admin".
+In you terminal, log into the running DataPower.
+The login prompt should be present already since you started the container.
+The super secret default user is "admin" and the super secret default password is.... "admin".
 ````console
 login: admin
 Password: *****